Brent Venables

-Thomas Brent Venables (born December 18, 1970) is an American football coach who is the head coach at the University of Oklahoma.
-He previously served as the defensive coordinator and linebackers coach at Clemson University from 2012 to 2021.
+Thomas Brent Venables (born December 18, 1970) is an American college football coach who is the head football coach at the University of Oklahoma, a position he has held since the 2022 season.
+Venables served as the associate head coach, defensive coordinator, and linebackers coach at Clemson University from 2012 to 2021.
+He was awarded the Broyles Award in 2016.

-Venables played college football at Kansas State University as a linebacker from 1991 to 1992.
-Prior to his tenure at Oklahoma, he held various assistant coaching positions at Kansas State University, University of Oklahoma and Clemson University.
-Venables was awarded the Broyles Award in 2016.
+Venables played football at Kansas State University as a linebacker from 1991 to 1992.

 Early life and playing career

-Venables was born in Homestead, Florida.
+Venables was born in Homestead, Florida and was raised in Salina, Kansas.
 From 1989 to 1990, he played linebacker at Garden City Community College then at Kansas State University under head coach Bill Snyder from 1991 to 1992.
+He was a member of Sigma Phi Epsilon at Kansas State.

 Coaching career

 Early career

-In 1993, Venables began his coaching career at Kansas State University as a graduate assistant.
+In 1993, Venables began his coaching career at Kansas State as a graduate assistant.
 In 1996, Venables was promoted to linebackers coach and served in that capacity until 1998.